philc/book-notes/psychology/atomic habits - james clear.md

 ## Make it satisfying (chap 15)

-* Rewards come in to flavors: immediate and delayed.
+* Rewards come in two flavors: immediate and delayed.
   * For good habits, the cost is immediate and the reward is delayed.
 Like exercise.
   * For bad habits, it's the opposite.
 Gratification comes immediately, and then regret later.
 Like overeating.